HC-TT & STEREO FIELD TIPS

 You will need a rubber band roughly the same width as the magnetic tape (no wider), a sharp razor or scissors, scotch tape, small screwdriver and super glue.
 (Or find a small rubber band smaller than the circumference of the spindle so it fits snuggly)

 I've had great luck applying a cut section of rubber band to the outside of the bare spindle with Super Glue or Lock Tight glue (this link is more complicated and time consuming but is a great reference: (http://www.instructables.com/id/Audio-Cassette-Loop/)

 When you cut your chosen section of tape make sure to pay close attention to which side was facing outwards against the tape head.
 It will need to remain this way when re-installed into your loop cassette.

 If when you reinstall your loop you find it slightly slack, a great solution is using an extra reel of tape, a "pressure reel" (made solid by scotch taping the end of the audio tape down).
 Install on to the left side spindle position to apply pressure to the tape loop traveling beneath it.
 You should start with a larger reel of tape and if the loop is too taught to fit beneath then make the "pressure reel" smaller by removing some audio tape.

 When replacing the cover back onto the loop cassette take special care to not crush the tape along the front edge as the tape needs to be carefully positioned along the channel in both the top and bottom edge of the case.

 Insert your completed cassette loop into the HC-TT with the looped spindle on the left hand side.

 MAGNETIC TAPE HEADS AND INTERFERENCE

-- It's recommended that devices such as phones, laptops, and ipads with Wi-Fi not be closer than 1-2 feet away.
+It's recommended that devices such as phones, laptops, and ipads with not be closer than 1-2 feet away.

-- It's recommended that these devices are moved very very close to the HC-TT so that you can listen to the beautiful chatter of Wi-Fi and cellular space.
+It's recommended that these devices are moved very very close to the HC-TT so that you can listen to the beautiful chatter of Wi-Fi, cellular space and glowing screens.